lodetomasi/zero-day-llm-ensemble/README.md

 ## Abstract

 We present a novel approach to zero-day vulnerability detection that leverages a multi-agent ensemble of Large Language Models (LLMs) combined with comprehensive web evidence collection.
-Our system achieves 100% accuracy (F1=1.0) on a curated test set by orchestrating five specialized agents, each analyzing different aspects of vulnerability characteristics.
-Through objective feature extraction from eight authoritative sources and Thompson Sampling-based dynamic weight optimization, we demonstrate that ensemble methods can effectively identify zero-day vulnerabilities without relying on predetermined heuristics or hardcoded patterns.
+Our system achieves 80% accuracy with 100% recall on a large-scale test of 40 CVEs by orchestrating five specialized agents, each analyzing different aspects of vulnerability characteristics.
+Through objective feature extraction from eight authoritative sources and dynamic confidence-based threshold optimization, we demonstrate that ensemble methods can effectively identify zero-day vulnerabilities without relying on predetermined heuristics or hardcoded patterns.

 ## 1. Introduction